tbm/homepage/content/debian/orion/qnap/ts-109/troubleshooting.md

 being formatted so you may think that it is stuck (at 33%).
 If this happens, just be patient.
 The installer is in fact formatting your disk.

+<h3><a id = "bootable">Make the system bootable step fails</a></h3>

+There can be a number of reasons why the "Make the system bootable" step fails.
+If this happens, open a shell in the installer and look at `/var/log/syslog`.
+Look towards the end for messages involving "flash-kernel".

+The QNAP TS-109 only has 2 MB for the ramdisk so the most likely cause is that the ramdisk doesn't fit in flash.
+You can find a message like this in `/var/log/syslog:

+    Not enough space for initrd in MTD 'RootFS1' (need 4647643 but is actually 4194304).

+If this is the case, you can apply the following workaround:

+    echo "COMPRESS=xz" > /target/etc/initramfs-tools/conf.d/compress

+This configures initramfs-tools to use XZ compression, which will allow the ramdisk to fit in flash.

+Exit the shell and repeat the "make the system bootable" step.

 <h2><a id = "debian">Debian</a></h2>

 <h3><a id = "no-boot">My QNAP no longer boots</a></h3>